AviZurlo/personal-site/src/content/about/index.md

 Ultimately, my heart drew me back to operating.
 The opportunity to deploy frontier foundation models into the real-world was too great to passively participate.

 Now I'm looking for full-time roles to do just that.

-## Interests

-**Endurance sports** — I've completed three Ironman 70.3s and a marathon.
-Currently training for a full Ironman.

-**Coffee** — I maintain ratings for 75+ specialty coffee shops across the world.
-Happy to share recommendations.

-**Reading** — My favorite book is *When We Cease to Understand the World* by Benjamín Labatut.
-I'm drawn to writing that sits at the edge of science and philosophy.